Watch Tachymeter: How To Use It, When To Use It, And Why It Works

 Chronograph watches can be used as a stop watch, and if it has a tachymeter scale, they can be used for even more cool tricks.
 From calculating your average traveling speed, to determining how many sentences you can write in an hour, the tachymeter feature on a watch can help you in many ways you wouldn’t have even imagined.

 The tachymeter scale is typically found on the bezel or around the outside of the dial with numbers starting at 500 and going down to 60.
-A tachymeter is simply a convenient tool designed to measure the speed something is traveling over a certain known distance, or vise versa, the distance something has traveled over a certain known amount of time.
+A tachymeter is simply a convenient tool designed to measure the speed something is traveling over a certain known distance, or vice versa, the distance something has traveled over a certain known amount of time.
 Besides speed and distance though, a tachymeter can be used to measure the average amount of time it takes to do anything over a period of one hour, as long as whatever you are measuring remains at a constant rate.

 Let’s look at a quick example.
 Let’s say you want to calculate the speed of a race car going around a track.
 You know that the track is exactly 1 mile long and the driver is holding a constant speed for the entire lap.
 You start the chronograph as soon as the driver starts the lap and stop it immediately after he completes it.
 Where did the second hand stop on the tachymeter?
 It took the driver 25 seconds to finish the lap which points to 145 on the tachymeter scale.
 This means the driver was going 145 miles an hour.